quentintaranpino/nostrcheck-server/PLUGINS.md

 - **`order`**: Determines the execution priority of the plugin.
 Plugins with lower `order` values are executed first.
 - **`enabled`**: A boolean flag to enable or disable the plugin.
 - **`name`**: A unique name for the plugin.
+- **`module`**: The server module that affects the plugin.
+This is used to group plugins based on server functionality.
 - **`execute`**: The core function of the plugin, which contains the logic to be executed.
 This function is asynchronous and receives two parameters:
   - **`input`**: Contains the input data for the plugin to process.
   - **`globals`**: Contains global variables and utilities accessible by the server, such as Redis, Nostr, logging, and configuration settings.